PROJECT OVERVIEW

 No, thanks

-This theme includes quotes that demonstrate a disinterest in YTM's features.
+These quotes demonstrate a disinterest in YTM's features.

 "I probably wouldn't use this feature again.
 I don't really look at music through genre, I just look at music through auto-generated playlists and go by songs."